logo

 How do I let you know my accessibility needs?

 All of our roles are open to everyone, so long as they have the right to work in the UK.
 We aim to create an environment that realises, challenges and utilises everyone’s skills.
-While it can be demanding, should you have any specific access requirements or health conditions, you can discuss this with us in advance or you can provide details on the relevant section of your Zoho profile when you sign up.
+While it can be demanding, should you have any specific access requirements or health conditions, you can discuss this with us in advance.
+If you are successful in gaining a place at an event you will receive a form where you can let us know about any access/medical information, including any reasonable adjustments you might require.

-On your application form, you will have the opportunity to detail anything that you think we should be aware of.
-Entering your medical and/or access information will not have any impact on your chances of being offered a role with us, it will simply prompt us to get in touch with you so we can discuss whether we need to make any reasonable adaptations to your role or work environment to ensure you are able to do your job and can have the best experience possible.
-If you have forgotten to fill this in, or have been recently made aware of a reason why you may need assistance on site then please get in touch with the team at info@ethicalstaff.co.uk
+Entering any of this information will not have any impact on your role with us, it will simply prompt us to get in touch with you so we can discuss whether we need to make any reasonable adjustments to your role or work environment to ensure you are able to do your job and can have the best experience possible.
+If you have forgotten to fill this in, or have been recently made aware of a reason why you may need assistance on site then please get in touch with the team at team@ethicalstaff.co.uk

 Ethical Staffing welcomes deaf and disabled team members.
-If you have any access requirements, make sure you provide this information in your PARIM profile when you sign up and we will get in touch to make sure we’ve understood correctly and to ensure we know how to best support you on site.
+If you have any access requirements, make sure you provide this information in your Zoho profile when you sign up and we will get in touch to make sure we’ve understood correctly and to ensure we know how to best support you on site.

 There are many measures we can take to provide support, such as allocating you to specific accessible roles, providing a closer parking space, or bringing a Personal Assistant (PA) onsite.
-Please note that Ethical Staffing are not able to cover personal expenses incurred by any volunteers when traveling to, from, or around festival sites.

 If you do not declare a condition which could affect your ability to work with us, Ethical Staffing may not be able to provide the support you need.
 Please send us any relevant information as soon as you can so that we can facilitate a seamless experience.